David Hallam: Harold Williams

 Shortly after his election Hallam took up the case of Harold "Ginger" Williams who had been convicted of the murder of Dorothy Margaret Davies in her house on Whitern Way, Hereford in January 1977.
 Williams was convicted the following November and had been in prison ever since, refusing the terms of parole that would have meant him acknowledging his guilt.

 Hallam's staff reviewed the available evidence and submitted a dossier to the Criminal Law Review Commission who then referred the case to the Court of Appeal.
 Williams however died just weeks before the case was due to be heard.
 At the time Hallam commented "He was my first constituency case.
 He was also my last.
 I continued with it even after I had lost my seat.
 This has really broken our hearts .It’s terrible after more than 23 years in custody, with just weeks to go before his name could finally be cleared, that he has died.
 It is a tragedy".

-Tony O'Connor

-In 1967 the local education authority covering Smethwick appointed the first Black headteacher in the United Kingdom, Tony O'Connor (1918-2006), at Bearwood Primary School, close to where Hallam lives.
-The appointment was greeted by racist daubing on the school walls and threatening letters to the Chief Education Officer.
-However, O'Connor proved to be a very effective and popular headteacher, respected by children, parents, and colleagues.
-On the fiftieth anniversary of the pioneering appointment in 2017, David Hallam announced that he would start a campaign to research the life of O'Connor with a view to erecting a blue plaque on the school walls to mark this important milestone in British educational history.